portworx/px-docs/_includes/asg/ebs-template.md

 An EBS volume templates defines a set of EBS volumes that Portworx will use as a reference.
-Create atleast one EBS volume using the AWS console or AWS CLI.
+Create at least one EBS volume using the AWS console or AWS CLI.
 This volume (or a set of volumes) will serve as a template EBS volume(s).
 On every node where PX is brought up as a storage node, a new EBS volume(s) identical to the template volume(s) will be created.

 For example, create two volumes as:
 ```